-"Last year a youngster drowned in our river and we don't want it to happen again," "Schaim explains.
-"We want our Scout program to help Village life ... something beyond the usual Scouting program."
-It also seems to be making the lads of the Midnight Sun Council into some of the most sophisticated scouts in the national state of the scouts in the national scott in the national scouts in the national scot tion.
+Times facility, alas) but self discipline was strong.
+For example, three of the boys didn't pay attention to instructions on where to meet the bus after a movie at Uni-versity of Alaska and showed up almost an hour late.
+"They held court marshall on the smot and desided the three the usual Scouting program."
+It also seems to be making the lads of the Midnight Sun Council into some of the most sophisticated scouts in the na-tion.
 As of this summer they'll be equally at home on land, the tundra, the sea and the city.